Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Time Series Classification Algorithms

 \subsubsection{SpatialBOSS}

 BOSS intentionally ignores the locations of words in series, classifying based on the frequency of patterns rather than their location.
 Spatial Boss~\citep{large19dictionary} introduced location information into the design of a BOSS classifier.
 Spatial pyramids~\citep{lazebnik06pyramid} are a technique used in computer vision to retain some temporal information back into the bag-of-words paradigm.
-The core idea, illustrated in Figure~\ref{fig:sboss} is to split the series into different resolutions, then build independent histograms on the spits.
+The core idea, illustrated in Figure~\ref{fig:sboss} is to split the series into different resolutions, segmenting the series based on depth and position, then building independent histograms on the splits.
 The histograms for each level are concatenated into a single feature vector which is used with a 1-NN classifier.
+While more accurate than BOSS, the increase in parameter search space and bag size makes it very difficult to run in practice.